 This is another short section (2-3 lines) about what you like to do outside of work.
 It is included on a CV in order to give the employer a better idea of your character and your likely fit within the team and organisation you are applying to.

-A section designed to allow you to include any further, miscellaneous information such as if you hold a driving licence etc.
+A section designed to allow you to include any further information, such as if you hold a driving licence etc.

 Referees are an important part of the recruitment process.
 It is understood however that established professionals can sometimes have reason to withhold referees details until after interview.
 This is perfectly acceptable so if you need to simply add “referees available on request” to this section.